fmhy/edit/TOOLSGuide.md

 ## ▷ Discord Tools

-⚠️ **WARNING** - Misuse of Chat Archivers, Deleters, Mods & 3rd Party Clients is against Discords TOS, so use them at your own risk.
+**Warning** - Misuse of Chat Archivers, Deleters, Mods & 3rd Party Clients is against Discords TOS, so use them at your own risk.

 ***